Juana de la Cruz Vázquez Gutiérrez: Works about her

 Sister María Evangelista, a companion of Vázquez, began to transcribe her sermons in 1509 at the command of Cardinal Cisneros.
-At the same time she began to write her life story in a book that would eventually be called Comienza la Vida y Fin de la bienaventurada virgen Sancta Juana de la Cruz.
-The 137 page manuscript of this 16th century text is kept in the Real Biblioteca Escorial (Sign K-III-13).
-She collected 72 of Sor Juana's sermons into a manuscript called El Libro del Conhorte (Mss.454) which can be translated as "The Exhortation" or "The Consolation".
+Also, she began to write an autobiography, Comienza la Vida y Fin de la bienaventurada virgen Sancta Juana de la Cruz.
+The 137-page manuscript of the 16th-century text is kept in the Real Biblioteca Escorial (Sign K-III-13).
+Maria Evangelista collected 72 of Sor Juana's sermons into a manuscript called El Libro del Conhorte (Mss.454) which can be translated as "The Exhortation" or "The Consolation".
 It too is kept in the Real Biblioteca Escorial (Sign J-II-18).

-Franciscan preacher and scholar Francisco de Torres added glosa (sidenotes) to El Conhorte from 1567-1568.
-His glosa are interesting in his apologetic defense of Vázquez' authority and teaching.
+The Franciscan preacher and scholar Francisco de Torres added glosa (sidenotes) to El Conhorte from 1567-1568.
+His glosa are interesting in his apologetic defence of her authority and teaching.
 He uses her sermons as a polemical tool against the social abuses of his day and how he reveals the story of his own life in the glosa.

-According to Innocente Gárcia Andrés Francisco's glosa highlight several things about Sor Juana.
+Innocente Gárcia Andrés Francisco's glosa highlight several things about Sor Juana.